marczaku/102-csharp-basics/4-go-to/4-go-to.md

-# Assignments 003.3.3 Console Basics 3
+# Exercises 4 - Go To

 For all of these exercises, it is recommended to:
 - Open GitHub Desktop Application